flupes/svplume/journey.md

 layout: default
 ---

-{% responsive_image path: assets/media/imgs/journey/journey_ca.jpg alt: "California Sailing" %}
+{% responsive_image path: assets/media/imgs/journey/journey_ca.jpg alt: "California Sailing" class: img-head %}

 Plume’s main sailing ground includes the San Francisco Bay and Delta, as well as the nearby Pacific ocean from Bodega Bay to Monterey.
 The region has